TommyEBell/CANADAINTERNSHIP/README.md

 ### TL

-To run transfer learning simply run the code:
+To run transfer learning (shift a prior to produce molecules more related to a drug target) simply run the code:
 ```shell
 reinvent /$HOME/CANADAINTERNSHIP/TL_setup.toml
 ```